How to Become an ML Engineer in 2026

 AutoML automates model selection and hyperparameter tuning, but it cannot define the problem, engineer features, or deploy models in production.
 It makes ML engineers more productive, not obsolete.

-ML Engineer Market in Europe
+What Does the ML Engineer Market Look Like in Europe?

 Germany leads European ML hiring, followed by the UK and the Netherlands.
 Berlin, Munich, and Amsterdam have the densest concentration of ML engineering roles.